 Manufacturers use isolate in the manufacture of many products like edibles, because it adds nothing to the product but the cannabinoid itself.
 Folks can also smoke or vape it, which provides the most immediate effects—a benefit for those taking it to treat anxiety.
 Isolates are sometimes combined with other ingredients to create a new CBD product.

 There is one significant benefit to isolate: If you’re someone who must pass drug tests, consuming a CBD isolate product is the safest way to consume CBD.

 Most drug tests look for traces of a THC metabolite.
 CBD isolate, when properly manufactured, contains no THC, making it possible for consumers to take trusted CBD isolate products with little concern of failing a drug test.

-But because federal and state regulations on CBD are still sometimes vague, even products claiming to be CBD isolate could still retain traces of THC.
+But because federal and state regulations are still sometimes vague, even products claiming to be CBD isolate could still retain traces of THC.
 Buying trusted brands from trusted sources, particularly in states where cannabis is already legal in some form, is the best way to ensure you’re getting what you paid for.

 Other Factors to Consider When Choosing Your CBD

 Until there are more standards around regulations, it’s very important to look at the contents of cannabis products you purchase.
 In legal states, labels must contain clear explanations of the ingredients.
 Labels are the best way to determine if you’ve purchased a full-spectrum product or something claiming to be one.

 Operators in the unregulated market and manufacturers taking advantage of the CBD boom to sell cheap products in convenience stores often make unsubstantiated claims about their products and aren’t very stringent about what they put on their packaging.